 We welcome applicants with backgrounds in writing, photography, and other lens-based media, and artists working across these forms and disciplines.
 Experience in both text and image-making is not required, but applicants must submit a portfolio that demonstrates sustained work in at least one of these areas.

-The Image Text MFA also hosts the Image Text Ithaca Press.
-The ITI press, modeled on contemporary photographic and literary small presses, publishes innovative works by emerging and renowned writers and artists.
-Graduate students have the opportunity to work closely with the press and the biennial Image Text Ithaca Symposium.
+The Image Text M.F.A also hosts the Image Text Ithaca (ITI) Press, which is modeled on contemporary photographic and literary small presses, and publishes innovative works by emerging and renowned writers and artists.
+Graduate students have the opportunity to work closely with the press and the biennial ITI Symposium.